 That's because Crippled America doesn't exactly break new ground.
 It reads like one of his teleprompter-free campaign speeches: loose, casual, disjointed and full of grandiose adjectives.
-You can almost hear him dictating it as you read his greatest-hits lines about "real Americans" and the economic threats that China poses to the U.S., mishmashed with a rundown of his main policy ideas and a few anecdotes from his past.
+You can almost hear him dictating it as you read his greatest-hits lines about "real Americans" and the economic threats that China poses to the U.S., mishmashed with a rundown of his policy ideas.

 So what's the point of even writing it?
 He gets at a likely factor just a few pages in.

 "The cost of a full-page ad in the New York Times can be more than $100,000.
 But when they write a story about one of my deals, it doesn't cost me a cent, and I get more important publicity," he writes.
 Crippled America isn't exactly a real estate deal, but it had a similar effect — Trump did a moderately newsy thing, and his face ended up on news channels and websites.

 But then, here we are, writing about Trump's book.
 Indeed, lots of people took notice — cable news networks played his Tuesday-morning book press conference live.
 The book gave Trump another excuse to get behind a microphone, and the news media gamely paid attention.

 Not all campaign books are so blunt ("Either we're fighting to win or we're going to continue to be big losers.") or as willing to go all-caps ("I have proven everybody wrong.
 EVERYBODY."), but on a basic level, lots of them do the same thing — they're publicity vehicles.

 "It's incredible free publicity," says Matt Dallek, assistant professor of political management at George Washington University.
 "You're going to have free earned media because people will cover it.
 It becomes an event.
 And even if it's a bad book, it's still an event."